A Short History of Star Trek

 Abrams movies 2009-2017

 The second film of the series, "Star Trek Into Darkness" (2013), is just as exciting and suffers from similar problems.
 In addition, the decision to enlist a totally re-imagined Khan as a villain and re-enact parts of the fan favorite "The Wrath of Khan" is met with harsh criticism.
 On the financial side, on the other hand, the two films are hits at the box office.
 The production and release of the next movie "Star Trek Beyond" is overshadowed by the deaths of actors Leonard Nimoy (2015) and Anton Yelchin (2016).
-"Beyond" is praised by critics for bringing back some of the old spirit, but rather in the character interaction than in the stories.
+"Beyond" is praised by critics for bringing back some of the old spirit, but rather in the character interaction than in the lame story.
 It takes a long time for this third film to become finally profitable.

 The Emperor's New Cloak